 Add up everything you spend for a month and keep track of what you buy.
 Then, do an evaluation.
 Are you spending your money on things that are worthwhile?
 Are there changes you should make to your spending habits?

-For more information and resources to help military youth and teens navigate everything from the unique challenges of a mobile military lifestyle to managing their social lives, saving money, and going green, visit Military Youth on the Move!
+For more information and resources to help military youth and teens navigate everything from the unique challenges of a mobile military life to managing their social lives, saving money and going green, visit Military Youth on the Move!